Report: Woman says Missouri Gov. Eric Greitens coerced her into sexual encounter

 Jefferson City, Missouri (CNN)This story contains graphic descriptions of alleged sexual assault.

-A Missouri state House committee released a graphic report Wednesday including lurid details of conduct by Gov. Eric Greitens with a woman who testified under oath that Greitens subjected her to non-consensual sexual activity and violence.
+A Missouri state House committee released a graphic report Wednesday including lurid details of alleged conduct by Gov. Eric Greitens with a woman who testified under oath that Greitens subjected her to non-consensual sexual activity and violence.

 The report could set the stage for impeachment proceedings against the embattled Republican governor, who already faces criminal invasion of privacy charges in addition to multiple ongoing probes.

-The woman said under oath that the governor staged and took a photo of her bound and blindfolded, and then threatened to release the photo, were she to disclose their encounter.
+The woman, whose name was concealed by the committee, said under oath that the governor staged and took a photo of her bound and blindfolded, and then threatened to release the photo, were she to disclose their encounter.

 "You're not going to mention my name.
 Don't even mention my name to anybody at all, because if you do, I'm going to take these pictures, and I'm going to put them everywhere I can.
 They are going to be everywhere," he said, according to her testimony, "and then everyone will know what a little whore you are."
 The governor previously denied that he had ever blackmailed or threatened the woman.